 For example, don’t bring your e-reader.
-If you want to read, buy a magazine or hit a free library and take a new-to-you book to the sand.
+If you want to read, buy a magazine or hit a free library and take a new-to-you book with you.
 Some money will be necessary, but not your whole wallet.
-Just put your cash and maybe a prepaid bank card in a waterproof key holder or waist bag that you can have with you all the time.
+Just put your cash and maybe a prepaid bank card in a waterproof key holder or waist bag that you can always have with you.

 Lady reading book at the beach

 Remove all your jewelry at home.
-It is very easy to damage or lose your precious rings and necklaces especially when you go swimming, so the best is to leave them at home.
+It is very easy to damage or lose your precious rings and necklaces, especially when you go swimming, so the best thing to do is leave them at home.
 If you still want to look chic and stylish, consider wearing pieces you don’t mind losing.
-Instead of a big and sensitive DSLR camera, bring just a waterproof camera that you can take into the water with you.
+For example, instead of a big and sensitive DSLR camera, bring just a small waterproof camera or GoPro that you can take into the water with you.

-If possible, go to the beach with friends or family so you can take turns getting in the water and there will be always someone that keeps an eye on your gear.
-Of course, this is not a solution if you are on your own or need to be in the water with your kids.
-In such cases, it could be an option asking others seated nearby to watch your belongings while you are away.
+If possible, go to the beach with friends or family so you can take turns getting in the water, and there will always be someone who keeps an eye on your gear.
+Of course, this is not a solution if you are alone or need to be in the water with your kids.
+In such cases, it could be an option to ask others seated nearby to watch your belongings while you are away.

 People sitting and talking